jcorioland/hybrid-k8s/README.md

 ### Dns

+In a hybrid environment, you usually want to integrate with your on-premises DNS.
+There is two aspects to this.
+The first one is to register the VMs forming the cluster, and using your local search domain when resolving other services.
+The second is getting the services running on Kubernetes to use the external DNS.
+To benefit the scaling capabilities of the cluster and to ensure resiliency to machine failure, every node configuration needs to be scripted and part of the initial template that acs-engine will deploy.
+To register the nodes in your DNS at startup, you need to define [an acs-engine extension](https://github.com/Azure/acs-engine/blob/master/docs/extensions.md) that will run your [dns registration script](https://github.com/tesharp/acs-engine/blob/register-dns-extension/extensions/register-dns/v1/register-dns.sh).

+In addition, you might want cluster services to address urls outside the cluster using your on-premise dns.
+To achieve this you need to configure KubeDNS to use your existing nameservice as upstream.
+[This setup is well documented on kubernetes blog](https://kubernetes.io/blog/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes)

+Note : There is some ongoing work to make this easier.
+See [acs-engine#2590](azure/acs-engine#2590)

 ## Kubernetes

 For your kubernetes cluster to communicate with your on-premise network, you will have to deploy it to the existing vnet setup with VPN/ExpressRoute. deploying to an existing VNET is documented under [Custom VNET](https://github.com/Azure/acs-engine/blob/master/docs/custom-vnet.md).